U.S. DEPARTMENT OF STATE

-U. S. Embassy Paramaribo will accept proposals on a rolling basis throughout the year, and will review proposals on a quarterly basis subject to the availability of funds, on/around:
+U. S. Embassy Paramaribo will accept proposals on a rolling basis throughout the year.
+We will review proposals subject to the availability of funds, on/around:

 Each application submitted under this announcement will be evaluated and rated on the basis of the following evaluation criteria.
 The criteria are designed to assess the quality of the proposed project, and to determine the likelihood of its success.
 The criteria are closely related and are considered as a whole in judging the overall quality of an application.
 Applications will be reviewed on the basis of their fullness, coherence, clarity, and attention to detail:

-- Embassy Priority: Applicant has clearly described how stated goals are related to and support U.S. Embassy Paramraibo’s priority areas.
+· Embassy Priority: Applicant has clearly described how stated goals are related to and support U.S. Embassy Paramaribo’s priority areas above.

 Applicants must submit a full project description in accordance with the following instructions and the specified evaluation criteria.
 The instructions give a broad overview of what the project description should include, while the evaluation criteria provide details of more program-specific information that is needed.